SoaringMoon/WaifuNetwork/Archive/Threads/The Basement Lounge.md

 # 417
 >>7405
 My point is not really that at all.
 In fact, if you wanted this to be a shitpost-free board and you moderated shitposting, that's fine but this kind of thing needs to be clear.
 It's so unclear to me and evidently some others how things are being run.
 If you would please drop by the IRC so we can chat, I have a literal text file list of things I would like to discuss with you.
-I have your best interests and the boards best interests in mind. [spoiler]I literally took over for a period while you were gone to prevent this place from being burned to the ground in your absence[/spoiler]
+I have your best interests and the boards best interests in mind. %%I literally took over for a period while you were gone to prevent this place from being burned to the ground in your absence%%

 # 418
 >>7406